aemrobe/aemrobe/README.md

 # Hi there 👋

 I am Aemro from Ethiopioa.
-I am a  graduated software engineer and I like to do frontend development using html css and javascript. currently I have completed the javascript course which I was following and Ihave done a couple of projects which involve javascript.
-I reall enjoy learning and I am learning react  which helps me to do frontend development.
+I am a  graduated software engineer and I like to do frontend development. currently I have learned javascript and done nice projects using it.
+I really enjoy learning and building stuff and Now I am learning react  which helps me to do frontend development.

 ## Skills and Experience
 . 💻 JS / HTML / CSS